Age limits for lens replacement and cataract surgery

 Is there an age limit for cataract surgery?

-The short answer is no, there is no specific age limit for cataract surgery.
-Although you can be born with cataracts, we know that they are typically related to ageing, environmental changes, and some long-term medications.
-In fact, cataract surgery can be performed on patients of all ages, from infants to the elderly.
-The decision to undergo cataract surgery is based on a number of factors, including the severity of the cataracts, the patient’s overall health, and their visual needs.
+You can be born with cataracts, but age related cataracts are most common.
+Cataracts typically develop gradually due to ageing, environmental factors, or long-term medication use.
+Cataract surgery can be performed at any age, from infants to the elderly.
+The decision is based on the severity of the cataract, overall health, and visual needs.

 However, there are some important considerations to keep in mind when it comes to cataract surgery and age.